dm03514/blog/automatable-testability/udp-test-server/README.md

 visibility they provide, it can often-times be aluable to automate tests for application clients can succesfully integrate with UDP based services.

-We need to verify UDP integration for these critical services regularly, before deploying to a target environment.
+We need to verify UDP integration for these critical services regularly, in a reliable repeatable way, before deploying to a target environment.
-While a UDP stub server is not a substitute for testing integration with a production UDP server, it can provide fast feedback of network UDP communication issues.
-It can also be used to drive event-based-system tests, by having a test listen to specific logging events, and drive test execution asynchronously by those events.
+While a UDP stub server is not a substitute for testing integration with actual UDP production services, it can provide fast verification of a client's use of the UDP protocol, and communication issues related to it.
+It can also be used to drive event-based-system tests, by having a test listen to specific logging events, and drive test execution in response to those events (other article).
-(other article)

-If the SUT log a lot of data, limited by UDP message size before a custom protocol to handle message ordering on reading back the buffer.
-To mitigate this and to support a simple TCP based server to handle interacting with the test data.
+The UDP stub server consists of 2 components: a UDP stub server which the System Under Test (SUT) will integrate with, and a TCP status server that the UDP stub server will integrate with.
+The UDP stub server will forward all messages it receives to the TCP status server, and the  test client will only interact with the TCP status server.
+Leveraging TCP in addition to a UDP stub server affords the client (the test) a number of benefits: reliable ordered transmission, statefulness to aggregate multiple messages, exposed commands (clear buffer, read buffer), and the ability to estabilish a persistant connections to push received message updates to.

 ### UDP stub server components